InfluxCommunity/influxdb3-go/README.md

 # InfluxDB 3 Go Client

-The go package that provides a simple and convenient way to interact with InfluxDB 3.
+The go package that provides an easy and convenient way to interact with InfluxDB 3.
-This package supports both writing data to InfluxDB and querying data using the FlightSQL client, which allows you to execute SQL queries on InfluxDB IOx.
+This package supports both writing data to InfluxDB and querying data using the FlightSQL client, which allows you to execute SQL queries against InfluxDB IOx.

 ## Installation

-Add the latest version of the client package to your project dependencies (`go.mod`).
+Add the latest version of the client package to your project dependencies (`go.mod`):

 ```sh
 go get github.com/bonitoo-io/influxdb-client-go-3